onefoursix/docker-sdc-hdi-ubuntu/README.md

-# README for the docker-sdc-hdi-ubuntu Docker Image
+# README

-This image includes a standalone StreamSets Data Collector preconfigured with the HortonWorks hadoop-client for use within an Azure environment to connect to HDInsights clusters
+This project provides a Docker image for a standalone StreamSets Data Collector preconfigured with the HortonWorks hadoop-client libraries for use within an Azure environment to connect to an HDInsights cluster

+The image uses Docker Volumes for data persistence

+## Configuration
 $ export SDC_VERSION=3.1.0.0
 $ export SDC_DIST=/opt/streamsets-datacollector-$SDC_VERSION
-$ export HEAD_NODE_HOST=111.111.111.111

-# Build
+## Build
 $ docker build -t mark/datacollector:$SDC_VERSION .